 2. BONE MARROW INFILTRATION

 Replacement of the normal bone marrow elements by leukemic cells, myeloma, lymphoma, or other nonhematologic tumors, or by infections (such as mycobacterial disease or ehrlichiosis) may cause thrombocytopenia; however, abnormalities in other blood cell lines are usually present.
-These entities are easily diagnosed after examining the bone marrow biopsy and aspirate or determining the infecting organism from an ...
+These entities are easily diagnosed after examining the bone marrow biopsy and ...